The UK’s High Potential Individual Visa – A Guide

 Read more

-Postgraduate Funding - The UK Masters Loan
+Funding for Postgraduate Study - The UK Masters Loan

 You can get a £12,858 postgraduate student loan for a Masters degree in any subject.
 Read our simple guide, covering eligibility, applications and FAQS.